Blog Layout

 Lisa G Saw • May 31, 2023

-Discovering Butterflies of Sussex - Part 1
+Discovering Butterflies Of Sussex - Part 1

 If you asked me about three years ago how many species of butterfly there are in the UK, I would have guessed maybe a dozen.
 That was roughly how many species I’d seen, including the common ones like the Speckled Wood and Peacock.
 But all that changed in the summer of 2020.
 When a new photography friend of mine talked about Skippers, Fritillaries and Hairstreaks, I scarcely knew what he was talking about.
 He used the term instar like I should know what that was and I realised I had much to learn.